Republican Senator McCain ending medical treatment for brain cancer

 Trump was furious about McCain’s vote and frequently referred to it at rallies but without mentioning McCain by name.

-McCain, the chairman of the Senate Armed Services Committee, denounced Trump for his praise of Russian President Vladimir Putin and other foreign “tyrants” and lambasted Trump in “The Restless Wave,” a memoir released in May.

-Reporting by Timothy Ahmann and Makini Brice; Writing by Lisa Lambert, Bill Trott and Will Dunham; Editing by Jonathan Oatis and Jeffrey Benkoe
+Reporting by Timothy Ahmann and Makini Brice; Writing by Bill Trott and Will Dunham; Editing by Jonathan Oatis and Jeffrey Benkoe